Ways to Proactively Protect Your Intellectual Property and Trade Secrets

 - Consider Work-for-Hire Agreements – When an employee or a contracted party creates an intellectual work as part of his or her job, issues may arise as to whether the resulting work belongs to the employer.
 Employers need to protect themselves with a strong agreement that uses the work-for-hire doctrine to protect their intellectual property and address possible areas of concern, including the scope of the work.
 This can include work done in an employee's spare time, by freelance workers, and other situations.

 - Create a Team for Handling Trade Secrets – One of the strongest ways you can protect your trade secrets is by appointing an individual or creating a team devoted to drafting and implementing your protective policies.
 Their commitment doesn’t have to be exclusive—it would be more effective to create a team with multiple functions, with the tools and authority to enforce trade secret protection.
 During this process, it is highly recommended to secure the services of a knowledgeable attorney.

-As industry leaders who counsel businesses of all types and sizes, our Houston business attorneys at Hendershot, Cannon & Hisey, P.C. have extensive experience helping clients protect, enforce and defend their intellectual property and trade secrets.
+As industry leaders who counsel businesses of all types and sizes, our Houston business attorneys at Hendershot, Cowart & Hisey, P.C. have extensive experience helping clients protect, enforce and defend their intellectual property and trade secrets.
 If you wish to discuss your particular needs with a member of our legal team, contact us to request a consultation.